RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 ### 7. Aggressively Complete Imperfect Work

-Done is better than perfect.
-Sometimes we hesitate to start a task because we want the end product to be perfect, and we can't see a path to perfection.
+You've heard this saying before: Done is better than perfect.
+It is better to finish a task than to procrastinate because we can't see a path to perfection.
 Don't fall into that trap, especially if you're producing a product for fellow humans.

 This trap reminds me of an observation offered by Amy Hoy, a user experience designer, product creator, and entrepreneur: